Robert471/particle-sampler-replica/README.md

-# 🌬️ Particle Sampler ALS - LOWVOL BGI PQ200 Replica
+# 🌬️ Particle Sampler - LOWVOL BGI PQ200 Replica

-This project was developed for **ALS** and consists of a custom board that replicates the functions of the **LOWVOL-BGI PQ200 particle sampler**.
+This project was developed for **ROMOBOA** and consists of a custom board that replicates the functions of the **LOWVOL-BGI PQ200 particle sampler**.
 The system was designed to reproduce the same sampling actions, control logic, and measurement processes used in professional air quality monitoring equipment.

 ---